Timeraa/Timeraa/README.md

-# Hi, I'm Florian Metz 👋
+# 🦄 Hi, I'm Florian Metz (aka Timeraa)! 👋

 ## 📖 My Story

 <img src=".github/assets/Timeraa.png" align="right" width="200">

-I'm a 22-year-old DevOps developer based in Germany, and my journey into the world of software development has been a fascinating one.
-It all began when I was just a child, captivated by Minecraft plugins, which slowly but surely introduced me to Java (though I have since explored other paths).
+Greetings, fellow adventurers!
+I'm a 22-year-old DevOps developer from Germany, soaring through the clouds of code like a Pegasus on a mission. 🦄 My journey into the magical world of software development began when I was just a young colt, tinkering with Minecraft plugins and dipping my hooves into Java (though I've since galloped across various programming pastures).

-My career gradually gained momentum as I delved into creating Discord bots, which steered me further in the direction of JavaScript and Node.js.
-However, my career truly took off when I had the captivating idea to create [PreMiD](https://premid.app), a small utility with more than half a million active users.
-PreMiD allows users to display their online activities, such as the Netflix shows they are watching, on their Discord profiles.
-This project marked a significant turning point and kickstarted my journey in the world of software development.
+As I spread my wings, I ventured into creating Discord bots, which lured me deeper into the enchanted forests of JavaScript and Node.js.
+But my true ascent into the stratosphere started when I conjured up [PreMiD](https://premid.app), a nifty little utility now cherished by over half a million active users!
+PreMiD lets you display your online escapades—like binge-watching Netflix shows—right on your Discord profile.
+This project didn't just launch me into new horizons; it also taught me to navigate the winds of frontend and backend development, infrastructure management, and the ever-changing weather of best practices.

-PreMiD not only introduced me to the world of frontend and backend development but also provided valuable experience in infrastructure management.
-It taught me many principles and best practices in software engineering.
-However, along the way, it also presented numerous challenges that I had to face, pushing me to continuously learn and grow as a developer.
+## 🎓 Certifications

+- 🏅 **Certified Mid-Level Vue.js Developer:** Proudly certified in Vue.js, crafting reactive and dynamic interfaces is my forte!
+[View Certificate](https://certificates.dev/c/9cc53f9a-64f2-4920-b773-8a08a684a7d5)

 ## 🌟 Hobbies

-In my free time, I enjoy:

-- 🎶 Listening to music from various genres; it's my way of relaxing and finding inspiration.
+When I'm not coding up a storm, you might find me:

+- 🎶 **Jamming to Music:** From epic soundtracks to indie beats, music helps this Pegasus find his rhythm.
-- 🎮 Playing video games to challenge my strategic thinking and immerse myself in exciting virtual worlds.
+- 🎮 **Gaming Adventures:** Exploring virtual worlds and embarking on quests that challenge my strategic thinking.
-- 🏞️ Exploring the great outdoors through hiking, connecting with nature, and taking on various scenic trails.
+- 🏞️ **Hiking Trails:** Stretching my legs (and wings) in the great outdoors, conquering scenic trails.
-- 🎢 Experiencing the thrill of theme parks and roller coasters, creating lasting memories in the world of fun and excitement.
+- 🎢 **Thrill Seeker:** Riding roller coasters and embracing the adrenaline rush—who needs wings when you have gravity-defying rides?
-- 🎬 Watching animated shows and movies from Disney and other animation studios, where creativity and storytelling shine.
+- 🎬 **Animated Escapades:** Diving into the creative realms of Disney and other animation studios where storytelling truly takes flight.

 ## 🚀 What I Do

-- 🔧 I currently work at [AutoflexBV](https://github.com/AutoflexBV), gaining valuable experience in the world of software development and DevOps.
+- 🔧 **Code Craftsman at [AutoflexBV](https://github.com/AutoflexBV):** Gaining altitude in the realms of software development and DevOps.

-- 💼 I'm one of the founders and a CEO of [Recodive oHG](https://recodive.com/), a company passionately dedicated to reinventing the wheel in the world of software, pushing the boundaries of innovation and excellence.
+- 💼 **Co-founder & CEO at [Recodive oHG](https://recodive.com/):** We're passionately reinventing the wheel (because who says a Pegasus can't improve it?), pushing the boundaries of innovation and excellence.

-## 💼 Technologies/Experiences
+## 💻 Technologies & Experiences

 ### 🔧 Programming Languages